Dexalot/dexalot-docs/docs/contracts/PortfolioBridgeSub.md

 **Dev notes:** \
 Will always return here as actionMode.OFF as auctionMode is controlled in PortfolioSub.
-Dexalot L1(subnet) does not have any ERC20s, hence the tokenAddress is token's mainnet address.
+Subnet does not have any ERC20s, hence the tokenAddress is token's mainnet address.
 See the TokenDetails struct in IPortfolio for the full type information of the return variable.

 ```solidity:no-line-numbers